arcbtc/bitcoinVend/README.md

 # LNURLVend
 ## Offline bitcoin vending machine

-LNURLVend is the next logic step after <a href="https://github.com/arcbtc/LNURLPoS">LNURLPoS</a>, where you can go to read more about how the concepts behind LNURLVend work.
+LNURLVend is the next logic step after <a href="https://github.com/arcbtc/LNURLPoS">LNURLPoS</a>, <-- go that repo to learn more about the concepts behind LNURLVend.

 ### Demo video